spences10/scottspence.com/copy/faq.md

 I think the question now should be, are you willing to come into the office!

-Yeah, I mean, the whole industry has been working remotley since 2020 now.
+Yeah, I mean, the whole industry has been working remotely since 2020 now.

 I'd prefer not to be bound by any number of days needed to be worked